-ADVANTAGES CHALLENGES reputation for high quality.
-Local importers perceive a lack of flexibility and response from most U.S. exporters in supplying documentation. and demand U.S. products due to their familiarity.
-According to the World Bank, Argentina has one of the world's most protectionist economies in the world.
-Local retailers have gained exposure to U.S. exporters and consolidators through FAS activities.
-Initial purchases by importers are usually small. large retail chains focused on new store openings, especially in the interior of the country, allows expanded market Despite the fact that there are few explicit barriers to imports, it is necessary to undertake commercial efforts to develop the food and beverage import need.
+ADVANTAGES CHALLENGES U.S. products have a reputation Local importers perceive a lack for high quality. of flexibility and response from most U.S. exporters in supplying documentation.
+Through FAS' activities and According to the World Bank, participation in American shows, Argentina has one of the world's many local retailers have gained most protectionist economies. knowledge of US products, thus Import regulations change bringing new products to the local rapidly. market.
+Local retailers have gained Initial purchases by importers exposure to U.S. exporters and are usually small. consolidators through FAS activities.
+Significant investment by large Despite the fact that there are retail chains focused on new store openings, especially in the it is necessary to undertake interior of the country, allows commercial efforts to develop expanded market coverage the food and beverage import throughout the country. need.